symverse-lab/V3/docs/SymID.md

 For a transaction sender, the protocol validates that:

 1. the transaction sender field contains a SymID,
-2. the authorization public key corresponds to that SymID derivation rule,
+2. the authorization public key corresponds to that SymID composition rule,
 3. the signature satisfies the account’s algorithm rules.

 For PQC accounts, this includes validation against: